It’s often the moments outside of the classroom that shape a student’s study experience.

 For Pippa Kerrisk, 2018 has been full of those moments, and the most valuable for her was going out and participating in many industry events as part of her Culinary Arts (Level 5) course.

-She’ll be starting her new job at Tauranga’s hip new restaurant Clarence, in a week and she couldn’t be happier.
+She’ll be starting her new job at Tauranga’s hip new Clarence Bistro & Bar in a week and she couldn’t be happier.

 “I feel like having real world experience is really important – to be out of the classroom and have that time out in the industry is extremely important.
 We’re doing the Food For Thought festival cook-off at Our Place Tauranga, working with the best chefs in the Bay.
 That’s every student’s dream,” says Pippa.